-Summer is almost here and my gloves from previous years are pretty tired!
-I chose a selection of summer gloves from reputable brands to put on the test and really get a feel for.
-I know from prior experience that gloves are a really tricky subject.
-It’s difficult to tell in a shop what is going to work out best and it takes going through a few pairs, thus my box in the cellar with tons of winter gloves!
-For these summer numbers, I chose Rapha ProTeam mitts, Castelli Rosso Corsa and Castelli Tempo V for their reputation and their top shelf approach to design, materials, and performance.
+Summer is almost here and my gloves from previous years are pretty tired.
+I chose a selection of summer gloves from reputable brands to put on the test.
+I know from experience that gloves are a really tricky subject as it’s difficult to tell in a shop what is going to work out best, and it takes going through a few pairs.
+Thus my box in the cellar with tons of winter gloves!
+For these summer numbers though I chose Rapha ProTeam mitts, Castelli Rosso Corsa and Castelli Tempo V for their reputation and their top shelf approach to design, materials, and performance.

 My base criteria are that gloves should be durable, comfortable and fit really well.
 On top of that, there is relative performance.
 With my assumption that all these brands offer high-performance relative to their price point.
 These gloves were used for at least 40hrs to collect the best insight.